 Robert Trager and Lindsay Morgan

-Robert F. Trager is an Associate Professor in the Political Science Department at the University of California, Los Angeles.
+Robert F. Trager is co-director of the Oxford Martin AI Governance Initiative, international governance lead at the Centre for the Governance of AI, and senior research fellow at the Blavatnik School of Government at the University of Oxford.
 His research focuses on how states form beliefs about the intentions of other states, and in particular on the role of diplomacy.
-He also works on the determinants of coercive success and international terrorism, and has published in International Security, The New York Times, Foreign Policy and The Political Methodologist.
+He also works on the determinants of coercive success and international terrorism, and has published in International Security, The New York Times, Foreign Policy, and The Political Methodologist.
 He is currently at work on a book entitled Diplomatic Calculus in Anarchy.
-Before joining UCLA’s faculty, Professor Trager taught at Oxford University and held an Olin Fellowship at Harvard University.
-He received his BA from Middlebury College and an MSc from the London School of Economics.
+Before moving to the University of Oxford, Dr. Trager was professor of political science at the University of California, Los Angeles, and held a faculty position at Yale University and an Olin Fellowship at Harvard University.
+He received his B.A. from Middlebury College and an M.Sc from the London School of Economics.

 Expertise & Interests